 Addressing disparities, and promoting the greater well-being and prosperity of Minnesotans of color, is an extremely complex issue touching on everything from what works best in child rearing and education to the elimination of segregation and institutional racism.

 The Compass key measure showing the most dramatic improvement among Minnesotans of color, health care coverage, suggests that major acts by the federal government may be required.
 The Central Corridor Tracker showed that it is possible to set and achieve goals for hiring people of color.
 Other research has shown the crucial role that reinforcing cultural identity can play in educational and health outcomes for children and youth.

 Addressing disparities also requires greater disaggregation of data.
 We have taken some steps in this direction.
 For example, while we know that the overall proportion of black workers in Minnesota with paid employment is 61 percent, we also know that this differs by nativity, with the rate among foreign-born black workers surprisingly higher (68%, ranked 34th in the nation) than the rate for black workers born in the U.S. (57%, ranked 36th).
 Data disaggregation like this can allow greater targeting of scarce resources and more culturally appropriate interventions.
 Watch for more progress from us (and others) on data disaggregation in months to come.

 Finally, we welcome your thoughts on what works best.
 We are always looking for evidence-based, as well as promising, solutions from all sectors and all sides of the aisle.
 As our state’s populations of color continue to drive population growth, addressing disparities has moved beyond an issue of social justice to a real imperative, important for the prosperity of all Minnesotans and quality of life throughout the state.

-Craig Helmstetter, Ph.D., is Senior Research Manager at Wilder Research and is Project Director for Minnesota Compass
+Craig Helmstetter, Ph.D. is the former Project Director for Minnesota Compass